pydiverse/pydiverse.pipedag/docs/reference/config.rst

 - Any parent directories of the working directory
 - The user folder

-**Attention: pipedag config files may be used for code execution under different user ID.**
+**Attention: pipedag config files may be used for code execution under a different user ID.**
 Pipedag may be instructed to read yaml files with key-value pairs and sending content to arbitrary hosts.
 It can also be instructed to send content of environment variables (i.e. security tokens).
 Furthermore it can be instructed to load python classes in the python environment and the constructor